yashsahugtx/skype-docs/Skype/SDN/articles/deploying-skype-for-business-sdn-interface.md

 > [!NOTE]
-> <P>In the event of fail over, the secondary computer is promoted to the new primary node.
-Restoring the second node will automatically make it the secondary node, and the new primary node will stay in place until it fails over.</P>
+> In the event of fail over, the secondary computer is promoted to the new primary node.
+Restoring the second node will automatically make it the secondary node, and the new primary node will stay in place until it fails over.